Four steps towards a healthier city

-As Cork appears to be a very automobile-oriented city lacking in green spaces, air quality was inevitably a problem, on top of that outdoor spaces for physical activity were limited.
+As Cork is an automobile-oriented city lacking in green space, air quality was inevitably a problem, additionally, outdoor spaces for physical activity were limited.
 The solution therefore was to integrate public benches with greenery into the urban fabric, promoting opportunities for public interaction (Mythen-Lynch, 2019).

 Figure 3: Grenville Gardens Allotment

-Located in Islington, London, the Grenville Gardens Allotment project was a student-led one that aimed to empower and reconnect the community to reclaim its local park.
+Located in Islington, London, the Grenville Gardens Allotment project was student-led, aiming to empower and reconnect the community to reclaim its local park.
 Consisting of 18 wooden planting boxes, each constructed and stewarded by a local family.
-The structures then slot into an elevated watering channel fed by rainwater harvested from a local roof.
-Now a permanent addition to the park, the scheme revolved around the concept of neighbourhood growing anf flourishing around a water source and as part of the assembly process, each family were presented a step-by-step guide to constructing their allotment box, tailored to individual needs through varied heights.
+As part of the assembly process each family were presented a step-by-step guide to constructing their allotment box tailored to individual needs through varied heights.
 The result truly reflected the diversity and eclecticism of the Islington community and its residents.
 (Wood, 2012).